danielplohmann/mcrit/README.md

 ```

 ## Version History
+ * 2022-08-22 v0.14.0: Jobs can now depend on other jobs (preparation for moving crossjobs to backend).
  * 2022-08-17 v0.13.1: Added commandline option for profiling (requires cProfile).
  * 2022-08-09 v0.13.0: Can now do efficient direct queries for PicHash and PicBlockHash matches.
  * 2022-08-09 v0.12.3: Bugfix for FamilyEntry